saas-js/saas-js/packages/iconx/README.md

   - Examples: `"16px"`, `"1.5rem"`, `24`, `"2em"`

 - **`aliases`** (object): Icon name aliases for better naming

   - Format: `"actual-icon-name": "desired-alias"`
   - Example: When you run `icons add house`, it will:
     - Fetch the `house` icon from the API
     - Generate a component named `home-icon.tsx` (using the alias)
+  - Note: Inline aliases (using colon syntax) take precedence over config aliases

+- **`generateIndex`** (boolean): Automatically generate and maintain an `index.ts` file in the output directory
+  - Default: `false`
+  - When enabled, exports all icons from a single file for easier imports
+  - Example: `import { HomeIcon, UserIcon } from './components/icons'`

 ## Icon Sets